subhojeet-chowdhury/Flask_app/README.md

 # FlaskApp

-Simple application with authentication functionality using the Python Flask micro-framework
+Flask Application with CRUD functionality and interactive interface built with flask and sql

 ## Installation